SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 - Middleware which initiates jobs on the Chainlink node through its API if a round hasn't been created in 1 minute on the on chain aggregator contract.
 Rounds are also created if the oracle operator's current price is deviated past X% from the latest on-chain median price.
 Oracle operators are not allowed to create 2 rounds subsequently to prevent spamming.
 - An Agoric node hosted on their own infrastructure to allow the middleware / oracle proxy to communicate and broadcast transactions reliably to the network.

+Before making use of this middleware, oracles should prepare their setups using this <a href="https://github.com/jacquesvcritien/agoric-chainlink-setup-docs">setup guide</a>.

 ## Smart Contract Details